VideoChat-M1: Collaborative Policy Planning for Video Understanding via Multi-Agent Reinforcement Learning: Related Work

 \section{Related Work}

-\textbf{Video Understanding.} Understanding videos poses a major challenge for Vision-Language Models (VLMs).
-Early efforts improved single-model performance through architecture scaling~\cite{qwen2vl, videochat, llavavideo, internvl2.5}, context window extension~\cite{lwm, gemini, longllava}, token compression~\cite{moviechat, videollama, llamavid}, or reinforcement learning~\cite{longrl, li2025videochat-r1}.
-However, these approaches often falter in tasks demanding precise information retrieval, as a single agent struggles to jointly manage perception, retrieval, and synthesis.
-To address this issue, subsequent work has equipped a single agent with retrieval~\cite{zhao2024longagent}, memory~\cite{videoagentmemory, mallm}, and search tools~\cite{searchlvlm, videotree}, but their general-purpose design limits effective integration and reasoning.
-Meanwhile, multi-agent systems such as LVAgent~\cite{chen2025lvagent} distribute tasks primarily through static, untrained collaboration frameworks, limiting adaptability to diverse tasks.
-To overcome these limitations, our work introduces a trainable multi-agent framework enabling dynamic collaboration across multiple video tasks.
+\textbf{Video Understanding.} Understanding videos is a major challenge for Vision-Language Models (VLMs).
+Early efforts improved single-model performance through architecture scaling~\cite{chen2022low, videochat, llavavideo, internvl2.5}, context window extension~\cite{lwm, gemini, longllava}, token compression~\cite{moviechat, videollama, llamavid}, or reinforcement learning~\cite{longrl, li2025videochat-r1}.
+However, these approaches struggle with precise retrieval because a single agent cannot easily manage perception, retrieval, and synthesis simultaneously To address this issue, subsequent work has equipped a single agent with retrieval~\cite{zhao2024longagent}, memory~\cite{videoagentmemory, mallm}, and search tools~\cite{searchlvlm, videotree, timesuite}, but their general-purpose design limits effective integration and reasoning.
+Unlike systems such as LVAgent~\cite{chen2025lvagent} that rely on static, untrained collaboration, we introduce a trainable multi-agent framework for dynamic adaptability across diverse video tasks.